rainiwu/global-protests-analysis/README.md

 Mass Mobilization Protest [Dataset Link](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/HTTWYL)

 ### Summary
 We are analyzing global protests in order to reach our goal of reducing police brutality and help protesters achieve their needs.
-Our objective of this project is perform some analysis of protests around the world which may bring new insights like:
+Our objective of this project is perform some analysis of protests around the world which may bring new insights like: reasons for protests, causes of violence, success factors, global factors, prediction of success
-* Reasons for protests
-* Causes of violence
-* Success factors
-* Global factors
-* Prediction of success

 ### Modules/Packages
 1. numpy